Ethiopian National Defense Force: The Ethiopia-Eritrea war

 The former allies EPRDF and PFDJ (former EPLF) led their countries Ethiopia and Eritrea, respectively, into the Eritrean-Ethiopian War of 1998.
 The war was fought over the disputed region of Badme.
 During the course of the war, some commanders and pilots from the former army and air force were recalled to duty.
 These officers helped turn the tide decisively against Eritrea in 2000.
 Following the war's end, the Eritrea-Ethiopia Boundary Commission, a body founded by the UN, established that the Badme region had in fact belonged to Eritrea.
 Although the two countries are now at peace, Ethiopia rejected the results of the international court's decision, and continued to occupy Badme.
 Most observers agree that Ethiopia's rejection of international law, coupled with the high numbers of soldiers maintained on the border by each side – a debilitatingly high number, particularly for the Eritrean side – means that the two countries are effectively still in conflict.

 After the September 11 attacks in 2001, the Ethiopian army began to train with the U.S. Combined Joint Task Force - Horn of Africa (CJTF-HOA) established in Djibouti.
 Ethiopia allowed the US to station military advisors at Camp Hurso.
 Part of the training at Camp Hurso has included U.S. Army elements, including 4th Battalion, 31st Infantry, training the 12th, 13th and 14th Division Reconnaissance Companies, which from July 2003 were being formed into a new Ethiopian anti-terrorism battalion.

-Ogaden

-Government forces have been engaged in a battle against Ogaden insurgents led by the Ogaden National Liberation Front.

 Somalia

-Ethiopian troops invaded Somalia in 2006 on the pretext of security concerns over Ogaden.

-In December 2006, the ENDF entered Somalia to confront the Islamic Courts Union, initially winning the Battle of Baidoa.
-This led to the seizure of Mogadishu by Ethiopian troops and TFG militias and subsequent heavy fighting there.
-After the Islamists split into two groups, moderate Islamists led by Sharif Sheikh Ahmed signed a UN backed peace deal with the TFG and established a larger government in Mogadishu.
-Ethiopian troops withdrew as part of the terms of the peace deal.
-Gabre Heard commanded the forces in Somalia.